aayushch/bashai/README.md

 agent> using python-docs collection, explain the asyncio module

 # As a command
-$ python agent "create a backup of my-file.txt"
+$ agent "create a backup of my-file.txt"
-$ python agent "what is the current weather in San Francisco"
+$ agent "what is the current weather in San Francisco"
-$ python agent "summarize the main points from https://example.com/blog-post"
+$ agent "summarize the main points from https://example.com/blog-post"
 $ tail -100 /var/log/syslog | agent analyze the logs
-$ python agent "index my-project-docs/ as a RAG collection called 'project'"
+$ agent "index my-project-docs/ as a RAG collection called 'project'"
 ```

 ## Configuration